The-300lb-Gorilla/Ender-2-Pro-BTT-E3v3/README.md

 4. I had forgotten to set these.
 Sorry for the oversight.
 ## Update 1-6-2023: Tuning Z Offset While Printing
 1. Changed #define MIN_SOFTWARE_ENDSTOP_Z to //#define MIN_SOFTWARE_ENDSTOP_Z to allow Z to go into negative for offset.
-2. Tuning to a (-) Negative number was not allowed until //#define MIN_SOFTWARE_ENDSTOP_Z was commented out
+   Tuning to a (-) Negative number was not allowed until //#define MIN_SOFTWARE_ENDSTOP_Z was commented out Set E-Steps to Proper E-Steps for Ender 2 Pro Changed // Updated 1-6-2023: Stoc E-Steps are 92.3 for the Ender 2 Pro
+   #define DEFAULT_AXIS_STEPS_PER_UNIT   { 80, 80, 400, 92.3 } //<----------- Updated setting for Ender 2 Pro
+   //#define DEFAULT_AXIS_STEPS_PER_UNIT   { 80, 80, 400, 93 } //<----------- OEM Factory Settings
-3. Recompiled Firmware, and uploaded new, updated version today.
+2. Recompiled Firmware, and uploaded new, updated version today.
 January 6, 2023
 # Ender-2-Pro-BTT-E3v3 with a STM32G0B1RE_btt Platformio.ini
 This is an upgrade for the Ender 2 Pro Only.
 It does require a New Set of Ender 3 Pro Motor Cables to do the conversion with the BTT SKR Mini E3v3 motherboard.
 ## Specific Firmware Functionality: